Magnesium for Digestive Health

 Magnesium – The Most Popular Mineral?

-In fact, a 2018 paper out of the Open Heart journal described inadequate magnesium intake as a driver of heart disease and public health crisis.
+In fact, a 2018 paper in Open Heart described inadequate magnesium intake as a potential contributor to the risk of chronic disease and a public health concern.

 • Nuts (almonds, cashews, walnuts)